Fundamental Skills Assessment / Orientation Course Placement

 Entering students are placed into academic skill building courses based on information supplied at admission (such as SAT and/or ACT scores, and/or approved transfer courses).

-University of the Pacific students are required to demonstrate competency in the areas of reading, writing, and quantitative analysis (math).
+University of the Pacific students are required to demonstrate competency in the areas of writing and quantitative analysis (math).
+For first-year course placement information, click here.

 To satisfy the University’s quantitative analysis (math) fundamental skills requirement, a student must score 540 or above on the Mathematics Level 1 SAT Subject Test, 520 or above on the Mathematics Level 2 SAT Subject Test, pass Pacific’s Intermediate Algebra placement test (COMPASS or paper test), successfully complete MATH 005 (Intermediate College Algebra), MATH 035 (Elementary Statistical Inference), or PSYC 103 (Statistical Inference in Behavioral Sciences) with a C- or higher (or an equivalent course from another college or university with a grade of C or better) during his/her first full year of study including summer sessions.